kyunwang/note-detector/README.md

 // Clone the repo
 $ git clone https://github.com/kyunwang/note-detector.git

+// Install the repos
+$ npm install

+// Start the project
+$ npm run dev

-// And open the index.html.
+// Or build the project

-// That's all!
+$ npm run build
 ```

-# Steps to make
-The steps I have to take in large outlining:

-1.

 # Learning goals
-Implement and learn some more about:
+Playing and learning a bit about:
-- service workers or web worker
-- canvas
 - web audio
 - streaming audio
 - webpack (just to learn as it is too OP for such a small project)
+- service workers or web worker (Start test with)

 Based on: https://developer.microsoft.com/en-us/microsoft-edge/testdrive/demos/webaudiotuner/

+# License
+Licensed under MIT